On topology changes in quantum field theory and quantum gravity

 \begin{remark} Further calculations were made by Horowitz \cite{Horowitz,Horowitz2}.
-With the help of a map from the manifold $M$ into the $R^4$ and another another map back to $M$, Horowitz noted that the one can construct the tetrads and curvature scalar such that the curvature scalar stays finite when one approaches a singularity where the tetrads vanish.
-For Horowitz' construction, there would be no problems with divergences in Einstein's action when diffeomorphism invariance breaks down. \end{remark} \begin{remark} We note that the norm of Giddings is somewhat similar to that of Clarke \cite{ClarkeGrav}.
-Also, one may note the dependence on the dimensions of the space-time.
-In DeWitt's metric a square root appears in the volume factor.
+With the help of a map from the manifold $M$ into the $\mathbb{R}^4$ and another another map back to $M$, Horowitz noted that one can construct the tetrads and the curvature scalar such that the curvature scalar stays finite when one approaches a singularity.
+For Horowitz' construction, there would be no problems with divergences in Einstein's action when diffeomorphism invariance breaks down. \end{remark} \begin{remark} We note that the norm of Giddings is somewhat similar to that of Clarke \cite{ClarkeGrav} and DeWitt \cite{DeWittsuperspace}.
+However, in DeWitt's metric a square root appears in the volume factor.
 This may not be able to cancel divergences from the other components of the metrics in a similar way as the metric of Giddings.
-For a $2\times2$ metric $ \left( \right) $the volume element $\sqrt{-g}$ would be proportional to $\lambda^2$ and the volume element with the square root gets proportional to $\lambda$, while components $g^{\mu\alpha}g^{\nu\beta}$ may be proportional to $\lambda^{-2}$.
+For example, with a $2\times2$ metric $g_{\mu\nu}= \left( \right) $, the volume element $\sqrt{-g}$ would be proportional to $\lambda$ while expressions like $g^{\mu\alpha}g^{\nu\beta}$ can be proportional to $\lambda^{-2}$.
 This would create a divergent $G^{\mu\nu\alpha\beta}$ for $\lambda\rightarrow 0$ in the DeWitt metric of Eq. \ref{dewittmnetric}.
 In Eq. \ref{dewittmnetric}, $\delta g_{\mu\nu}$ is defined as a small deviation.
 Hence, it can not be assumed to cancel the divergence of $G^{\mu\nu\alpha\beta}$ in the DeWitt metric of Eq. \ref{dewittmnetric}. \end{remark}

 \begin{remark} The path integral of gravity can be written entirely in the first order formalism, see \cite{Zanelli}.
-We can simply put the metric of eq. (\ref{tetradnorm}) into the homotopy considerations of DeWitt-Morette and into her path integral and no problems arise with the space of paths or the function $I(\tau)$ if the tetrads approach a singularity constructed with Horowitz' mechanism. \end{remark} \begin{remark} In order to define the path integral over singular world-sheets, one would likely have to find a similar first order mechanism for the world-sheet. \end{remark}
+We can then simply use the metric of eq. (\ref{tetradnorm}) for the homotopy considerations of DeWitt-Morette and into her path integral and no problems should arise with the space of paths or the function $I(\tau)$ if the tetrads approach a singularity constructed with Horowitz' mechanism. \end{remark} \begin{remark} In order to define the path integral over singular world-sheets, one would likely have to find a similar first order mechanism for the world-sheet. \end{remark}